cfengine/documentation/reference/components/cf-agent/bundles-for-agent/commands-in-agent-promises.markdown

 ---
 layout: default
-title: commands in agent promises
+title: commands
-categories: [Reference, Components, cf-agent, Bundles for agent, commands in agent promises]
+categories: [Reference, Components, cf-agent, Bundles for agent, commands]
 published: true
-alias: reference-components-bundles-for-agent-commands-in-agent-promises.html
+alias: reference-components-bundles-for-agent-commands.html
 tags: [reference, bundles, agent, commands, promises, promise types]
 ---

-### `commands` promises in agent

 Command *containment* allows you to make a `sandbox' around a command, to run it as a non-privileged user inside an isolated directory tree.